liuhong-chen/SODABayes/README.md

 or

 gfortran -o soda -fopenmp globals.f90 parallelrng.f90 utilities.f90 useroptions.f90 soda.f90 models.f90 SODABayes
+# Usage
-# read the manual for instructions
+read the manual for instructions

 # license
 This program is free for academic uses.
 You can redistribute it and/or modify it under the terms